MarchandMD/MarchandMD.github.io/_posts/2023-11-30-How-to-pull-an-unmerged-pull-request.md

 title:  "How To Pull an Unmerged Pull Request Locally"
 date:   2023-11-30 00:54:42 -0600
 categories: personal update git github
-tag: personal update git github
+tags: personal update git github
 ---

+This article was adapated from [this StackOverflow answer](https://stackoverflow.com/questions/6743514/how-can-i-fetch-an-unmerged-pull-request-for-a-branch-i-dont-own)

 Someone else is working on the same github repository that you're working on.